 In September 2019 the Company submitted for deposit with the District Committee the documents of the plan for increasing the building rights in the lot and connection thereof to the existing project.
 In November 2019, the District Committee discussed the plan and decided on its conditional deposit.
 In June 2020, the Company published the plan for objections and during November 2020, a discussion was held on the objections at the District Committee.
-In March 2021, the plan was approved such that the building rights are approx. 31,000 sqm.
+In March 2021, the plan was approved such that the building rights, according to the approved zoning plan, include 32,170 sqm gross aboveground areas.